-This heat pump is part of a ComfortBridge[TM] control system designed to more efficiently control heat gain/loss with better efficiency and achieve targeted comfort conditions.
+Damage to the unit caused by operating the unit in a structure that is not complete (either as part of new construction or renovation) is not covered by the warranty.
+This condensing unit is part of a ComfortBridgeTM control system designed to more efficiently control heat gain/ loss with better efficiency and achieve targeted comfort conditions.
 The system utilizes digital linkage between the indoor and outdoor equipment and can be controlled by any single-stage thermostat.
-The ComfortBridge[TM] control system reduces the number of required thermostat wires, provides additional setup features and enhanced active diagnostics through Bluetooth connectivity with the downloadable CoolCloud[TM] app.
+The ComfortBridge control system reduces the number of required thermostat wires, provides additional setup features and enhanced active diagnostics through Bluetooth[®] connectivity with the downloadable CoolCloud[TM] app.